Who we are

 Third-Party Websites and Applications

 ChanceLight uses social media websites and other kinds of third-party websites.
+ChanceLight uses social media websites to interact with foreign constituencies and engage in public diplomacy worldwide.
 Social media websites are used to publicize ChanceLight events and engage with members of the public.
 ChanceLight also uses web measurement and customization technologies to measure the number of visitors to our websites and their various sections and to help make our websites more useful to visitors.
 In such cases, the third-party application may request an email address, username, password, and geographic location (e.g., State, region, or ZIP code) for account registration purposes.
-ChanceLight uses third-party websites to solicit and collect PII from individuals for the purposes clearly stated when the PII is collected, specifically for enrollment, recruiting or lead capture.
+The ChanceLight does not use third-party websites to solicit and collect PII from individuals.
 Any PII passively collected (i.e., not solicited) by the third-party website will not be transmitted or stored by ChanceLight; no PII will be disclosed, sold or transferred to any other entity outside ChanceLight, unless required for law enforcement purposes or by statute.

 Information Collected for Tracking and Customization (Cookies)